Didgy74/Texas/README.md

 set(COMPILE_EXAMPLES 1)
 ```
 ## Limitations
-The current version of the library should (hopefully) work on KTX files, containing 2D images, compressed or uncompressed with mipmaps.
-The limitations of the library over time, as it is currently under testing.
+The current version of the library should work on KTX files, containing 2D images, compressed or uncompressed with mipmaps.
+The limitations of the library will change over time, as it is currently under testing.
+Simple 8-bit RGB / RGBA PNGs should work as well.

+PNG files are always uncompressed to RGB or RGBA format upon loading.

 1D textures, 3D textures, texture arrays, cubemaps are **not** supported.
 Support for these will be added over time.

-PNG and JPEG support is planned to be added eventually, but this library will focus on loading KTX and KTX2 textures first and foremost.
+JPEG support is planned to be added eventually, but this library will focus on loading KTX and KTX2 textures first and foremost.

-Currently supported compression formats:
+Currently supported pixel-formats:

- - Uncompressed RGB, unsigned normalized
+ - Uncompressed RGB, unsigned normalized, 8-bit
- - Uncompressed RGBA unsigned normalized
+ - Uncompressed RGBA unsigned normalized, 8-bit
  - All BCn formats (needs testing to confirm)
  - All DXT formats (needs testing to confirm)